 Distribute the grind evenly across the basket.

-Note - a coffee distribution tool is recommended, click here
+A coffee distribution tool is recommended, click here

 Tamp in 2 steps: